 The bank assesses short-term liquidity risk on the basis of a liquidity gap analysis, among other instruments, and the bank monitors this risk using numerous indicators.
 These include both a 30-day liquidity indicator (Sufficient Liquidity Indicator, SLI) and a survival period, as well as the minimum liquidity ratio stipulated by CRR (Liquidity Coverage Ratio, LCR).
 The SLI measures whether institutions have sufficient liquidity in relation to the expected inflows and outflows of funds in the next 30 days.
 The survival period is the timeframe during which the bank is able to fulfil all payment obligations, despite reduced liquidity inflows and elevated outflows.
 The calculation applies outflows derived from historical analyses of deposit movements in the bank.
-The defined minimum survival period limits is at least 90 days on total currency level.
 LCR indicates whether the bank has sufficient liquidity to cover the net outflows expected in the next 30 days, even in the event of a specified severe economic shock scenario.
 Early warning indicators are also defined and monitored.